-To sharpen your knife you will need to grind and hone it on sharpening stones, whetstones (the word “whet,” meaning to sharpen a blade) and waterstones, the abrasive surface of these ‘stones’ is measured in grits – The number of grits indicate the density and size of the particles – However the grits are numbered differently depending on which part of the world they come from, but generally, the higher the grit number the higher the density and the smaller the particles and finer the grit.
+To sharpen your knife you will need to grind and hone it on sharpening stones, whetstones (the word “whet,” meaning to sharpen a blade) and Waterstones, the abrasive surface of these ‘stones’ is measured in grits – The number of grits indicates the density and size of the particles – However the grits are numbered differently depending on which part of the world they come from, but generally, the higher the grit number the higher the density and the smaller the particles and finer the grit.

-Sharpening a knife entails working through starting from a coarse grit to a fine grit, depending on how blunt or damaged the blade of your knife is.
+Sharpening a knife entails working through starting from coarse grit to fine grit, depending on how blunt or damaged the blade of your knife is.
 A very coarse grit; 80 – 400; is for the fast removal of metal, and your knife may not need this every sharpening session.
 Medium coarse grits; 700 – 2000, are for refining the edge and removing the burr and fine grit stones; 3000 to 8000 grit; are for the final honing, removal of burr and polish.

 How To Sharpen A Knife